gedefili/azure-naming/docs/usage.md

 ---

-## 📤 Claim or Generate a Name
+## 📤 Claim a Name

 **POST** `/api/claim`

-You can also call **POST** `/api/generate` if you prefer to keep the claim-specific route separate.
-Both endpoints validate RBAC, generate a compliant name, persist it, and return the same payload.
+This endpoint validates RBAC, generates a compliant name, persists it, and returns the full claim payload.

 ### Body: